 It’s an ancient evergreen shrub, that is native to the Mediterranean, most likely the middle east.
-Nowadays, you can find the it in Greece and Italy too and now is cultivated in California .
+Nowadays, you can find it in Greece and Italy too and now is cultivated in California.
 Most popular use of carob in the Arabic cuisine is the carob drink that served in Ramadan.
-It’s very nutritious, has sugar in it, which gives instant energy supply, which the one needs after long hours of fasting, that why also it tastes like molasses somehow, and now its used as substitute for chocolate, because it’s composition and as thickener agent and stabilizer in baked goods, and coco-products also have other uses than in food and drink, but here I’ll focus how benefit for our bodies.
+It’s very nutritious, has sugar in it, which gives instant energy supply, which the one needs after long hours of fasting, that why also it tastes like molasses somehow, and now its used as substitute for chocolate, because it’s composition and as thickener agent and stabilizer in baked goods, and cocoa-products also have other uses than in food and drink, but here I’ll focus how benefit for our bodies.

 Why do you need to include carob in your diet